airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

     This command installs FastAgency, but with [**FastAPI**](https://fastapi.tiangolo.com/){target="_blank"} serving input requests and running workflows.

+Alternatively, you can use [**Cookiecutter**](../../cookiecutter/index.md), which is the preferred method.
+Cookiecutter creates the project folder structure, default workflow, automatically installs all the necessary requirements, and creates a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers){target="_blank"} that can be used with [Visual Studio Code](https://code.visualstudio.com/){target="_blank"}.

 ## Example: Student and Teacher Learning Chat

 === "Mesop"